tsileo/btcplex/README.md

 **This is an early release, you might expect some bugs.**

+Currently working on a different implementation, with a smaller db, and fetching tx on the fly without storing Tx/TxIn/TxOut in BTCplex db.

 ## Requirements

 - A [bitcoind](https://github.com/bitcoin/bitcoin/) instance (you can [build bitcoind in Disable-wallet mode](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md#disable-wallet-mode))